 The reason we chose a satin finish is it still allows light to bounce but without the glare and sheen.
 Satin finish also allows for easy cleaning of scuffs and dirt.
 We applied the same painting protocol to our Winnebago View Class C motorhome remodel.

 Jazz It Up with Wallpaper

 You can instantly change the look and customize your RV interior walls with simple peel-n-stick wall coverings.
-Since RV’s don’t have a lot of wall real estate, so this can be a super easy and inexpensive way to lighten and brighten your RV interior.
+Since RV’s don’t have a lot of wall real estate, this can be an easy and inexpensive way to lighten and brighten your RV interior.
 And now, wallpaper is as economical as painting walls.

 Here’s a great selection of beautiful white wall coverings:

-One of the most common ways to lighten up your RV interior is changing or installing a new backsplash!
+One of the most common ways to lighten up your RV interior is changing or installing a new kitchen backsplash.

 And it bears repeating, make certain you prepare the wall surface thoroughly or your tiles will not adhere properly.

 In our fifth wheel RV backsplash upgrade, we chose decorative thermoplastic panels specifically designed for ceilings, walls, and backsplashes.
 They can be easily installed just as they come in the metal finishes or you can paint them as we did to add more personalization with a splash of color.

 We used a uniform tile design in our kitchen and a wavy pattern for an amazingly interesting wall treatment in our RV bathroom remodel.
 As you can see, there are multiple ways you can use those panels.